-The triumph of Irish pubs in Madrid is due to the combination of three key things: they are spacious, they serve many types of beer and in many of them there are either live music o screens to watch sporting events -even both, although not at the same time because it would be chaos.
+The triumph of Irish pubs in Madrid is due to the union of three key things: they are spacious, serve many types of beer and in many of them there is either live music or screens to watch sporting events -even both, although not at the same time because it would be chaos.

-Something curious and that is repeated in several irish pub in Madrid is that they are located in typical cafes of the nineteenth century.
-Some bars, by the way , in which they have kept the decoration, especially in those wood-paneled walls and antique lamps, but have adapted it to the pub aesthetics that we all have in mind.
+Something curious and that is repeated in several Irish pubs in Madrid is that they are located in typical cafes of the nineteenth century.
+Some bars, by the way , in which they have kept the decor, especially in those wood-paneled walls and antique lamps, but have adapted to the aesthetics of pub that we all have in mind.

-In addition, this year we are celebrating the Ireland Week and the st. Patrick’s Day parade for the first time in Madrid and many of these bars are joining the celebration with special events.
+In addition, this year is celebrated Ireland Week and the St. Patrick’s Day parade for the first time in Madrid and many of these bars join the celebration with special events.

 1. O’conell S.T

-O’conell St is one of the historic streets in Dublin’s city center.
-So it makes perfect sense for an Irish pub to refer to one of the liveliest zones of its capital city.
-Sports lovers, groups of young people and foreigners tired of tapas and lager beer and thirsty for Guinness mingle here.
+O’conell St is one of the historic streets of Dublin’s city center.
+So it makes perfect sense that an Irish pub refers to one of the liveliest areas of its capital.
+Here mingle sports lovers, groups of young people and foreigners tired of tapas and lager and thirsty for Guinness.
 Between pints they also serve food.
-So, if you’re looking for a place to get together with friends, this one ticks all the boxes.
+So, if you are looking for a place to meet with friends, this one fulfills all the conditions.

 Calle del Príncipe, 33 (downtown)